BrokenEmpire/NMSTools.Builder/README.md

 # NMSTools.Builder
-NMSTools.Builder is purpose build 3D editor specifically, designed for No Man Sky.
+NMSTools.Builder is 3D editor specifically designed for No Man Sky.